-Introduction of self-rostering systems across our shift and day crewed stations presents several benefits to our staff and the Service as a whole.
+Introduction of self-rostering systems across our Shift and Day Crewed stations presents several benefits to our staff and the Service as a whole.
 We have a proven system in operation which evidences the benefits of self-rostering systems.
-A change of shift start/finish times, and duration, will ensure that we are more productive and able to respond more effectively in line with our incident demand profile.
+A change of shift time and duration will ensure that we are more productive and able to respond more effectively in line with our incident demand profile.